-On the 23rd June 2014, CariCRIS assigned ratings of CariA (Foreign

-Currency Rating) and CariA (Local Currency Rating) on the regional rating scale the debt issue of the size of US\$30,000,000 of the ECHMB.
-Minimum Bid : The Bond will be issued with a minimum bid amount of \$5,000.
-The Issue will be governed according to the laws of Grenada.
-Governing Law : Each Tranche of the Bond will be issued on the Eastern Caribbean Trading Platform Securities Market (ECSM). : Uniform Price Auction Method of Issue : The trading symbols will be:-Trading Symbol Tranche Trading Symbol 1st Tranche HMB040416 2nd Tranche HMB020616 3rd Tranche HMB301216 : Each investor will be allowed one bid with the option to increase the Bidding Parameters amount of the bid at any time during the bidding period.
-Investors can participate in the issue through the services of any of the Broker Fees Licensed Intermediaries, on such terms and such conditions as may be determined by the Intermediary.
-Expenses of the Offer The expenses associated with this 26th Bond Issue of \$87,637,000 are estimated at \$300,000, including cost of marketing the Bond Issue and preparation and printing of the Prospectus, payable by ECHMB.
-There is no commission payable by ECHMB to any person in consideration of his agreeing to subscribe for the Bond Issue or his procuring or agreeing to procure subscriptions for this Bond Issue.
-List of Licensed Bank of Saint Vincent and the Grenadines Limited Intermediaries who are ECFH Global Investment Solutions Limited First Citizens Investment Services Limited Members of the ECSE St. Kitts Nevis Anguilla National Bank Limited The Bank of Nevis Limited.
+Bullet at maturity Principal Repayment Security : Fixed and floating charges on the assets of ECHMB, ranking pari passu with ECHMB's Existing Bonds and the Caribbean Development Bank (CDB) Long Term Loan of US\$10,000,000 pursuant to a Loan Agreement of 31st January 2008.
+On the 30th June 2015, CariCRIS assigned ratings of CariBBB+ Issuer Rating (Foreign and Local Currency Rating) for the debt issue of the size of USD\$30,000,000.
+Minimum Bid The Corporate Paper will be issued with a minimum bid amount of \$5,000. : The Issue will be governed according to the laws of Grenada.
+Governing Law : Each Tranche of the Corporate Paper will be issued on the Eastern Trading Platform Caribbean Securities Market (ECSM). : Uniform Price Auction Method of Issue : The trading symbols will be:-Trading Symbol Tranche Trading Symbol 1st Tranche HMB040417 2nd Tranche HMB010617 3rd Tranche HMB040717 4th Tranche HMB290917 5th Tranche HMB281217 : Each investor will be allowed one bid with the option to increase the Bidding Parameters amount of the bid at any time during the bidding period.
+Broker Fees : Investors can participate in the issue through the services of any of the Licensed Intermediaries, on such terms and such conditions as may be determined by the Intermediary.
+Expenses of the Offer : The expenses associated with this \$137,607,000 Corporate Paper are estimated at \$300,000, including costs of marketing the Issues and preparation and printing of the Prospectus, payable by ECHMB.
+There is no commission payable by ECHMB to any person in consideration of his agreeing to subscribe for the Corporate Paper or his procuring or agreeing to procure subscriptions for this Corporate

+List of Licensed Intermediaries who are Members of the ECSE Bank of Saint Vincent and the Grenadines Limited

+- ECFH Global Investment Solutions Limited

+- First Citizens Investment Services Limited

+- St. Kitts Nevis Anguilla National Bank Limited

+- The Bank of Nevis Limited.